-The Javelina Jundred features four on course aid stations per loop around the Pemberton Trail: Coyote Camp (sponsored by AZ Track ‘n Trail), Jackass Junction, Rattlesnake Ranch (sponsored by Surprise Running Club), and Javelina Jeadquarters (Start/Finish).
-The longest distance between aid is the 6.5 miles between Coyote Camp and Jackass Junction.
+The Javelina Jundred features four on course aid stations per loop around the Pemberton Trail: Coyote Camp, Jackass Junction, Rattlesnake Ranch (sponsored by Surprise Running Club), and Javelina Jeadquarters (Start/Finish).
+The longest distances between aid is the 6.5 miles between Coyote Camp and Jackass Junction, as well as the 6.6 miles between Rattlesnake Ranch and Javelina Jeadquarters on the first loop.
 We highly recommend a minimum of two water bottles for this stretch of trail beginning with loop 2.

 All aid stations will be stocked with water, ice for personal use, Gatorade, carbohydrate drink, salt, sweet snacks, salty snacks, fruit and several “real food” options.